 The number of positions that will perform the permanent and continuous duties required to be fulfilled by the Bank's personnel is specified as 205 in the Organization Law of the Central Bank of the TRNC.
-As of the end of 2022, the number of personnel working in permanent status is 117.
-I personnel employed under the law on employment of disabled personnel was added to the number mentioned above, and the total number of personnel of the Bank reached 118.
-In 2022, a total of 93 employees participated in international training programs, with 92 participating online and 1 in-person.
+As of the end of 2023, the number of personnel working in permanent status is 114.
+Considering the addition of 2 personnel employed within the framework of the Law on the Protection, Rehabilitation and Employment of Persons with Disabilities and 1 temporary personnel, the Bank's total number of personnel decreased from 118 as of the end of 2022 to 117 as of the end of 2023.